 Get A Free Legal Consultation

-- We fight for your largest compensation payout
+- We fight to maximize your results

-- Many clients start getting money within 90 days
+- Many clients get results in as few as 90 days

-- No cost or burden to your family
+- No out-of-pocket costs for you or your family

-Routine, hands-on work with clutch facings, brake shoes, linings and other asbestos-containing friction materials puts auto mechanics at significant risk of developing asbestos-related diseases.
 Many professional mechanics have endured years of high-level asbestos exposure at service stations, car dealerships, repair shops, garages and other confined work spaces where hazardous fibers and dust linger.

 Because of its low cost, excellent friction and fire-resistant properties, asbestos was regularly used by clutch and brake manufacturers who supplied dangerous materials directly to major auto plants, aftermarket distributors and small repair shops.
-These products are known to release short chrysotile asbestos fibers during the installation, repair and replacement of brake systems, linking auto mechanics and asbestos exposure.

-Many brakes are still made with asbestos–only in smaller amounts than in the past–and as the pads and linings break down from friction against the drums, asbestos fibers become airborne and can be inhaled by mechanics when they service the brake systems, particularly if they are unaware of the dangers inherent in asbestos.
-Common high risk duties for auto mechanics include “blowing out” of brake surfaces with high pressure air hoses and “grinding” brake shoes.
+Many brakes are still made with asbestos — only in smaller amounts than in the past — and as the pads and linings break down from friction against the drums, asbestos fibers become airborne and can be inhaled by mechanics when they service the brake systems, particularly if they are unaware of the dangers inherent in asbestos.

 Wisconsin